volkandindar/agartha/README.md

 <img width="1000" alt="Authorization Matrix" src="https://github.com/volkandindar/agartha/assets/50321735/5dc1a166-714f-4abf-9d00-b83ef4db70db">

-After sending Http request to Agartha, the panel will fill some fields in the tool.
+After sending Http request to Agartha, the user header and URL address will be filled.
 1. What's username for the session you provide.
 You can add up to 4 different users and each user will have a different color to make it more readable.
 	- 'Add User' for adding user session
 	- You can change HTTP request method between 'GET' and POST.